nfroze/Project-6-AI-Chrome-Extension/PRIVACY.md

 ## How It Works

-When you click "Roast":
+When you click "Get TLDR Roast":
-1. We read ONLY that specific post's text
+1. We copy text from that post
-2. Send it to AI for roasting
+2. Send it to Claude AI
 3. Show you the result
 4. Delete everything immediately

 Each roast is anonymous.
 We don't know who you are or what you're roasting.

+## Important Note

+We only analyse publicly visible LinkedIn posts - the same content anyone can already see on LinkedIn.
+We never access private messages, connections, or profile data.

 ## Permissions